ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "But you blame me for having spoken so warmly of Wickham?"

-"No--I do not know that you were wrong in saying what you did."
+"No -- I do not know that you were wrong in saying what you did."

 "But you will know it, when I tell you what happened the very next day."